agsb/6502.toy/README.md

 The hardware is 32k SRAM-1 + 32k SRAM-0 + 8k EEPROM (shadow) and devices.
 Two HM62256 and an AT28C64.

-Common memory banks squemas are maped after the first 16kb.
+Usually memory banks are maped after the first 16kb.
 I plan use the first 32kb, $0000-$7FFF, for memory banks and the second 32kb, $8000-$FFFF for fixed memory space.
 This allow multiple tasks, one per bank, instantaneous context switch, without overhead of copy and swap, and shared buffers within tasks.

 Note the fixed SRAM is named SRAM-0 and hold at 0x8000 to 0xFFFF, with 256 bytes for devices and shadow the 0xE000 to 0xFFFF of EEPROM.
-This alllows use the A15 line as selector.
+This alllows use the A15 line as bank SRAM selector.

 As reference, the Apple II memory map, uses $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.